kAlmAcetA/image2py/README.rst

 1. ``Converter``
 2. ``templates`` (submodule contaning ``BasicTemplate``, ``QtTemplate``, ...)

-All templates should should extend ``BasicTemplate``.
+All templates should extend ``BasicTemplate``.
 For more information see docstrings:).

 Contributing
 ============